 Eunah Lim received her PhD from ISCTE-IUL in Lisbon, Portugal in management, with a specialization in strategy and entrepreneurship.
-She also completed a master’s degree in management from Durham University in the UK, and a master’s degree in international relations from Sookmyung Women’s University in Seoul, South Korea.
+She also completed an MA in management from Durham University in the UK, an MA in international relations from Sookmyung Women’s University in South Korea, and an MSc in applied neuroscience from King's College London in the UK.
 She has worked in Korea, the Philippines, and the United States.
 Her research has focused on several strategy and international strategy topics, including recently the intersection of national culture and organizational learning, as well as culture and the IP value chain.
 At Western, Eunah has taught the intro to international business course as well as the capstone strategy course.

 Powell, K.S., & Lim, E. 2018.
 Motive meets experience: Cultural distance, motive, related experience, and foreign subsidiary ownership structure.
 Journal of Business Research, 92: 81-92.